List of Saki characters: Tsuruga Academy

 Yumi Kajiki is a third year and plays the captain position.
 Originally very weak at mahjong, she wound up buying a book after a loss to Kanbara in her first year, which allowed her to get much better.
-While she doesn't have a special ability, she is able to recognize players' abilities and try to form a defense against them as evidenced by her match in the prefectural finals.
+While she does not have a special ability, she is able to recognize players' abilities and try to form a defense against them as evidenced by her match in the prefectural finals.

 Yumi also exhibits great leadership skills which wind up having her mistaken for the club president instead of the laid-back Kanbara.
 These skills allow Tsuruga to become a strong team and reach the finals for the first time in school history.